Do0ks/MemRE/README.md

 ### Known Issues/Fixes + Nightly Builds:
 <Details>

-### Discord Nightly Builds:

-- Added a Marquee indicator to the progress bar between scans to help indicate the program is thinking.
-- Added a safe guard while Marquee is enabled to prevent interaction with the scanner until the Marquee is complete.
+- Added Marquee while pointer scanner is running.

+- Added "Value Between" option to scan parameters.

+Formatting: Number-Number

+10-25 will show results for addresses that hold numbers 10 through 25 in 1-8 Bytes

+10.1-10.5 will show results for addresses that hold numbers 10.1 through 10.5 in Double/Float

 </Details>